less-lab-uva/CS4501-Fall2022/labs/lab6.md

 * **Scenario4**: The ship moves in a spiral (hint: it probably won't work well)

-Remember, for scenarios 2 and 3 you will need to create a `launch` file for each test scenario.
+Remember, for scenarios 2 and on you will need to create a `launch` file for each test scenario.
 You will also need to add the tests to the `CMakeList.txt` so that ROS compiles them.

 **In order for your tests to be considered passing, you are required to use the same P, I, and D values for all of the tests and scenarios within a checkpoint.**

 ---
 ## Checkpoint 3

-Showcase your tests working for the PID controller's P term.
+Showcase your tests working for the PID controller's P and D terms.

 1. Showcase your drone passing all developed tests (with the possible exception of the last one)

-2. Create a new publisher in `ship_following_controller` to publish a Vector3 on the topic `ship/estimated_position`, that estimates the ship's position.
-Using rqt_plot, show the x and y of the estimated ship position in `ship/estimated_position` alongside the x and y of the drone position in `uav/sensors/gps`.
-The idea is to plot where the drone is and plot where the error terms estimate the ship to be, to ensure that the drone's position converges on where it believes the ship to be.
+3. Create a new publisher in `ship_following_controller` to publish a Vector3 on the topic `ship/estimated_position`, that estimates the ship's position.
+Using rqt_plot, show the x and y of the estimated ship position in `uav/sensors/gps` alongside the x and y of `uav/input/position_request`

-3. Plot the drone's x and y velocities using rqt_plot, and show that they are not oscillating heavily.

 4. Does your spiral test case pass or fail?
 Why?